 However, we had already pre-booked 3 more trips with Terravision: Termini to Fiumicino, Fiumicino to Termini, and Termini back to Ciampino.
 After this first abortive trip, we were naturally apprehensive about the others.

 As it turned out, our 3 other trips with Terravision went smoothly enough, and (more importantly) on time.

 The main problem seems to be with journeys from Ciampino airport to Rome.
 Since Ciampino deals mainly with budget airlines, there’s a larger number of travelers likely to choose the cheapest transfer option – which is Terravision.
 Many of these travelers turn up without tickets, and try to board ahead of the travelers who have tickets.
 Queues disintegrate, and with just one Terravision representative it all becomes a bit of a scrum.

 At Termini station in Rome, Terravision no longer have a ticket office.
 Instead customers are expected to wait unsheltered on the opposite side of the station (again, often in the wind and rain).
 This also leads to confusion and frantic rushes for a Terravision bus as soon as one turns up.

 There are now other similarly-priced shuttle options for traveling between Rome and the 2 airports.
 Our advice is not to buy Terravision tickets in advance.
 You can buy when you arrive, or choose from any of the other bus companies nearby.

-If you’ve experienced Terravision Turmoil, check out our Central Java Travel Plan.
+If you’ve experienced Terravision Turmoil, check out our Short Breaks and City Stops.
 You may also like: